Jason Fader: Early life and education

-Jason Fader first discovered the missionary field when he was a child when his parents were both medical missionaries.
-Fader graduated from The Rift Valley Academy in 1995, a school in Kenya for both local children and children whose parents are medical missionaries.
-The Rift Valley Academy was founded in 1906 and accommodates 10 children at a time.
+Jason Fader was born in Kenya to Tim and Patti Fader, both medical missionaries.
+Fader graduated from the Rift Valley Academy in 1995, a school in Kenya for both local children and children whose parents are medical missionaries.
+The Rift Valley Academy was founded in 1906.
 In 1999 he graduated from Calvin College where his wife, Heather also attended.
 Fader got his MD from Loyola Stritch School of Medicine in 2003 and did his general surgery residency at Saint Joseph Mercy Hospital in Ann Arbor, Michigan.
 At the time, Saint Joseph Mercy Hospital had 529 beds and was an independently run academic medical center.
 At Saint Joseph Mercy Hospital, the general surgery residency program director, Seth Wolk, worked to provide Fader with the extra training he would need to serve as a medical missionary in Africa.
 He created an individualized program that included an additional sixth year dedicated to training that would support him in Africa.
 The Saint Joseph Mercy Hospital allowed its students to spend a month of their general surgery residency in a rural United States location.
 Fader was able to spend this month at the Kijabe Hospital in Kenya, which was a medical missionary hospital.

 Missionary work

-When he's studying in Michigan, Fader and his wife met two other families at the Knox Presbyterian Church and together they formed a medical missionary team.
+While studying in Michigan, Fader and his wife met two other families at the Knox Presbyterian Church and together they formed a medical missionary team.
 After finishing his residency, Fader moved back to Kenya.
 He worked at the Tenwek Mission Hospital in Bomet, Kenya, roughly 4 hours outside of Nairobi.
 The Tenwek Hospital, at the time, had 308 beds and served roughly 600,000 people in Kenya.
 The Tenwek hospital had three general surgeons, one orthopedic surgeon, and one gynecologist.
 Fader moved to Burundi in 2013.
 As of 2017, Burundi had 14 surgeons for 10 million people.
 In Burundi, Fader works as a clinical faculty member at the Hope Africa University's Medical School.
 In addition to working as a teacher, Fader also serves as the assistant medical director at Kibuye Hope Hospital.
 Both Hope Africa University and the Kibuye Hope Hospital are located outside of Bujumbura (Burundi's largest city and former capital).
 Fader has been working to train doctors, perform surgeries, and upgrade and expand medical facilities.
 Each missionary with Fader is tasked with raising individual financial support and is required to speak both French and Kirundi.